WilderMinds/heartbeat/README.md

 ### Initialize the [`AppIdentifier`](https://github.com/WilderMinds/heartbeat/blob/master/heartbeat/src/main/java/com/samdev/heartbeat/models/AppIdentifier.kt) class
 This class contains data that will help identify the device and app instance sending the payload
 ```
-val appIdentifier = AppIdentifier()
+val appIdentifier = AppIdentifier(
-appIdentifier.appId = BuildConfig.APPLICATION_ID
+    appId = BuildConfig.APPLICATION_ID,
-appIdentifier.appName = getString(R.string.app_name)
+    appName = getString(R.string.app_name),
-appIdentifier.appVer = BuildConfig.VERSION_NAME
+    appVer = BuildConfig.VERSION_NAME
+)

-// if the device Id is not set, a random string will be generated for you
+// set a device id, if the device Id is not set, a random string will be generated for you
-appIdentifier.setDeviceId("0000001234567890");
+appIdentifier.deviceId = "0000001234567890"
 ```